-WHY STUDY THIS PROGRAM AT TAV COLLEGE?
+WHY STUDY THE SPECIAL CARE COUNSELLING DEC PROGRAM AT TAV COLLEGE?

 Helped by dynamic teachers who are committed and active in the special education field, you will learn to share the experiences of people in difficulty and to intervene while developing caregiving skills for this customer base.
 You will have developed qualities and abilities that will make you a significant person for people who are themselves in difficulty in their personal and social environment.
 Throughout the program, you will be in contact with different working environments by visiting and meeting professionals in practical settings.
 All the teachers in this program are in the special education work field.
 TAV also offers an in-depth intervention approach with people with language difficulties.

 The purpose of this program is to train qualified individuals to serve as a specialized educator.
 Special Education technicians work with people who have different issues: physical or psychological disabilities, conduct disorders, mental disorders, learning disabilities or health problems, to support their adaptation, their rehabilitation or their social integration.

 The general education components are common to all pre-university programs and contribute to the development of twelve competencies that are associated with the three aims of college education:

 - To educate students to live responsibly in society:

 - Demonstrate independence and creativity in thought and action

 - Develop strategies that promote reflection on their knowledge and actions

 - Pursue the development of a healthy and active lifestyle